GSG-FC02/WeatherApp/README.md

 ## User journey:
 Our website consist of two pages:

-    - first page consist of:
+    - first page consist of
         - The interface photo with the title of our app
         - The about us section.
         - Our services section.
         - Contact us section.
         - footer
+        -
     - second page consist of:
         - logo.
         - The first section contain information return from weather API.